rask/wprsrv/README.md

 A custom post type makes modifying reservable items easy.

--   Block off dates and date ranges (disable reservations for those days)
+-   Block off dates, date ranges and weekdays (disable reservations for those days)
 -   Deactivate reservations when needed
 -   Only allow logged in users to make reservations
 -   Browse pending and accepted reservations from a calendar view